 When you discipline a person who is not repenting, you will come to that extreme place where the person is to be put way from you.
 What do those words mean?
 Do they mean that the person should not be permitted to the Lord’s Table?
 Yes, he is, at least, affirming that.
 The Lord’s Supper is the greatest expression of our union with Christ and with each other.
 In fact, it’s probably what is meant by the metaphor he uses in verse 8: “Therefore let us keep the feast, not with old leaven.”
 He is saying, do not let us come to the table of the Lord with the old leaven or the leaven of evil, maliciousness, etc. Yes, it means that certainly.

 We have a meal in our church every Sunday when we gather together, but we’re not even to eat with that person.
 Our fellowship is the most precious gift we have to give our professing brothers and sisters, but God says ultimately we must withdraw that to keep the church pure and to do the best for the sinning person.
-You see, church discipline is not just for the individual.
+You see, church expulsion is not just for the individual.
 It hopes that the person under the cruel mastery of the devil might come to his senses and be saved for the day of the Lord.
 But, I believe it is mainly for the purity of the church.
 God intends for His church to be pure.

 Failure to Purge Out Those Who are Wicked